Are You an Accident Waiting to Happen?

 Patterns of muscle imbalance can develop anywhere in the body.

-On the other hand, imbalance in the core tends to turn people into “accidents waiting to happen.”
+On the other hand, imbalances in core muscles tend to turn people into “accidents waiting to happen.”

 Again, I know, because that’s what I was the moment (and probably months or even years) before I tried to pick up my cat that day.